IreMav/EnsClus/README.md

 Other outputs refer to the statistics of clustering: in the PC space, the minimum and the maximum distance between a member in a cluster and the cluster centroid (i.e. the closest and the furthest member), the intra-cluster standard deviation for each cluster (i.e. how much the cluster is compact).

 ## Details
 Two equivalent wrappers, a shell wrapper (mainCLUStool.sh) and a Python wrapper (mainCLUStool.py), are provided to launch the tool.
-Not that only the Python wrapper creates a Log folder with a text file of all the printed messages, so far.
+Note that only the Python wrapper creates a Log folder with a text file of all the printed messages, so far.
 The wrappers accept and pass the set of parameters required by the EnsClus tool.

 Use either ```./mainCLUStool.sh``` command or ```./mainCLUStool.py``` command to launch the tool.
 ### Input